-The Flit-GAP Cohort 1 (Fall 2021) Scholarship Application for Students at FIU and USF is currently CLOSED.
-Recruitment for Cohort 2 will open in Summer 2022!
+The Flit-GAP Cohort 2 (Fall 2022) Scholarship Application for Students is currently in progress at UCF and USF.

 Flit-GAP Financial Assistance Benefits:

 – The Flit-GAP program will accept approximately 15 students from EACH institution and award a scholarship of up to $10,000 per year ($5K in fall semester, $5K in spring semester), maximum 4-year award.
 NOTE: The scholarship amount is limited to financial need (cannot exceed $10K per year).

 – The four-year scholarship award period can include support for graduate work after completion of the Flit-GAP program, provided the student chooses to attend Graduate School for a selected, computer-related advanced degree at either FIU, UCF or USF.